scrabbletank/farhome-rules/rulesdoc.md

 Conjure a rolling thunder to blast a creature away.
 Make a spellcasting roll against the creatures Strength save.
 On success they take a wound die in thunder damage, are pushed back 1 tile, and staggered until the end of their next turn.
 For every critical rolled the creature is pushed an extra tile.
 If the creature is unable to move, either due to another creature or obstacle, add a wound die to the damage for every tile remaining.

-Add an enhanced die for every level cast above cantrip.
+Add an enhanced die and creatures are pushed back an additional tile for every level cast above cantrip.

 ### First Level